 Note: The income property's financial data (e.g., cashflow before taxes, net operating income, debt service) as well as the tax matters (e.g., loan interest, depreciation allowance, amortized loan costs, owner's tax rate) must be determined beforehand.

 1. Compute taxable income:

 2. Compute income tax liability:

 3. Compute CFAT:

 - = Cash Flow After Tax

-The following video illustrates how to calculate cash flow after tax based upon an example scenario.
-Watch the video...
+The following video illustrates how to calculate cash flow after taxes based upon an example scenario.
+Watch video...

 So You Know

 Cash flow after tax (CFAT) is included in the following ProAPOD solutions.